-- (a) No member, officer, employee, or agent of the Commission shall play any game in or make any bet or wager: - (1) in the casino under the jurisdiction of the Commission; - (2) in any other gaming establishment reasonably associated with any such casino; or
+- (a) No member, officer, employee, or agent of the Commission shall play any game in or make any bet or wager: - (1) in the casino under the jurisdiction of the Commission; - (2) in any other gaming establishment reasonably associated with any such casino; or - (3) in any gaming establishment, the owner, lessee, operator, or manager of which is an applicant for a license from the Commission, or is a potential applicant that has entered into discussions with the Commission prior to such application and has not clearly abandoned its interest in a license, or is reasonably associated with such an applicant or potential applicant; unless such playing of games or making of bets or wagers is done in the course of the officer's, employee's, or agent's employment with the Commission. - (b) No member, officer, employee, or agent of the Commission shall play any game in or make any bet or wager in any poker, pachinko or electronic gaming facility in the Commonwealth which is regulated by the Commission.

-- (3) in any gaming establishment, the owner, lessee, operator, or manager of which is an applicant for a license from the Commission, or is a potential applicant that has entered into discussions with the Commission prior to such application and has not clearly abandoned its interest in a license, or is reasonably associated with such an applicant or potential applicant; - unless such playing of games or making of bets or wagers is done in the course of the officer's, employee's, or agent's employment with the Commission." - § 175-10.1-2320 Gambling by Licensees Prohibited.
+§ 175-10.1-2320 Gambling by Licensees Prohibited.
 No owner, lessee, operator, manager, officer, employee, agent, or other person associated with a casino licensed under this chapter shall play any game or make any bet or wager in such casino.